10 Things about largest highway project in India: The Golden Quadrilateral

 2: Planning for the Golden Quadrilateral project was completed in 1999.
 The project included the construction of new express highways and extension of existing roads from four to six lanes.
 The project was officially started in 2001.

 3: The overall length of the quadrilateral is 5,846km.
-The project consisted of constructing/expanding four and six lane express highways.
-Upon completion it connected four major metro cities of India i.e. Delhi, Mumbai, Chennai and Kolkata.
+The project consisted of constructing/expanding four and six-lane express highways.
+Upon completion, it connected four major metro cities of India i.e. Delhi, Mumbai, Chennai, and Kolkata

 7: To complete the G.Q, 128 separate contracts were awarded.
 In total, 23% of the work was completed by the end of 2002, 80% by the end of 2004, 95% by the end of 2006, and 98% by the end of 2010.
 Differences in completion points were due to initial delays in awarding contracts, land acquisition and zoning challenges.
 Funding delays also played a major role.

-8: To complete Golden Quadrilateral, the whole project was divided into four sections.
+8: To complete the Golden Quadrilateral, the whole project was divided into four sections.
 Section I was a 1,454km stretch of National Highway from Delhi to Kolkata.
 Section II was a 1,684km stretch from Kolkata to Chennai.
 Section III was a 1,290km stretch from Chennai to Mumbai.
 Section IV is a 1,419km stretch between Mumbai and Delhi.

 9: The project was planned to complete by 2006 but due to delays it was completed in 2012.
-The striking part of project was, the initial cost to complete this project was estimated to be INR600bn ($13.2bn) but it was completed at about half of the estimated costs, at INR308.58bn.
+The striking part of the project was, the initial cost to complete this project was estimated to be INR600bn ($13.2bn) but it was completed in about half of the estimated costs, at INR308.58bn.
 A very rare thing to happen in India!